Cement Creek Redwood Forest facility upgrades

 Visitors

-The improvements delivered through this project will improve access for diverse visitors to visit the Redwood Forest with a new accessible public toilet and wet weather shelter.
+The improvements delivered through this project will improve access for diverse visitors to experience the Redwood Forest, with a new accessible public toilet and wet weather shelter.

 Environment

-The project includes environmental protection works from both Melbourne Water and Parks Victoria to minimise the impacts of visitation to the site.
-This involves building boardwalk style viewing points and closing some informal trails to allow for revegetation of the environment.
+The project includes environmental protection works from both Parks Victoria and Melbourne Water to minimise the impacts of visitation to the site.

 Community

-The project involves adding more car parking at the site, which will reduce the traffic impacts and safety issues on the road for the local community.
+The project involves adding more car parking at the site, which will reduce traffic impacts and safety issues on the road for the local community, and also support tourism opportunities in the area.

 Project funding